 Mosquito born diseases like Dengue fever, bacterial infections like school sores, even intestinal parasites, they all seem to love the tropics.

 Doctor’s visits and treatment give further depth to the childrens’ knowledge of pathology and the amazing human immune system.

 The boys now know what it is to be Australian and live in Australia.
-Had we not lived there we’d know nothing, or very little, of Anzac day, Australia day, Aussie rules football, Halloween ( it’s much bigger downunder than in the UK), Ned Kelly, Captain Cook and “big” things.
+Had we not lived there we’d know nothing, or very little, of Anzac day, Australia day, Aussie rules football, Halloween (it’s much bigger Downunder than in the UK), Ned Kelly, Captain Cook, Aboriginal history and “big” things.

 Captain Cook.
-He looked down on us every time we drove to Cairns.
+The European explorer looked down on us every time we drove to Cairns.
 We visited his ship, we went to Cooktown to see where he repaired her and we watched the re-enactment of the first contact between his crew and the local Aboriginal people.

-We visited Herberton Historic Village to see what life was like in the olden days, along with dozens of other similar attractions.
+We visited Herberton Historic Village to see what life was like in the olden days in Australia, along with dozens of other similar attractions.

-We saw first hand how litter ends up in our seas through our work with Tangaroa Blue beach cleanups.
+We saw first-hand how litter ends up in our seas through our work as volunteers with Tangaroa Blue beach cleanups in Australia.
 Later, in Sri Lanka, we saw turtles unable to submerge because of ingested plastic, it was nice to tie the experiences together, all be it in a different country.